Registration Deadline 9-23-22

 Fitness—A portion of each class is spent warming up and doing strength-building exercises targeted toward tennis.

-Technique—Coaches watch each student and give instruction and correction on proper tennis technique.
+Technique—Coaches give instruction and correction on proper tennis techniques.

-Game Play—Students play a great variety of different games that focus on different shots or strategies.
+Game Play—Students play a variety of different games that focus on different shots and strategies.